 Stateful features are also available.
 TRex offers enterprise network interface support, with DPDL 1,2.55/5/10/25/40/50/100Gbps interfaces recognized and supported by the application.
 It provides a high scale of realistic traffic, up to 200 to 400Gb/sec with only one Cisco UCS.

-Latency and jitter is also measurable, while flow ordering checks, NAT and PAT dynamic translation learning features are also available.
+Network Latency and jitter is also measurable, while flow ordering checks, NAT and PAT dynamic translation learning features are also available.

 Stateless features allow you to create your own traffic streams, with customizable characteristics, while the large scale gives you support for up to 20 million packets per second.
 It allows multiple streams and the ability to change fields inside of each packet of data.
 It operates in Burst, Continuous or multi-burst modes, and has an interactive GUI as well as a CLI option for inputting your commands.